char/wiktionary-anagrams/README.md

 Anagram finder using all [Wiktionary](//wiktionary.org) titles as the dictionary.

 Built with [Gatsby](//gatsbyjs.org).
-An excercise with dealing with large datasets, using ServiceWorkers and Web Workers.
+An exercise with dealing with large datasets, using ServiceWorkers and Web Workers.

 ## Running in development
 `gatsby develop`